|

-A blue form also exists.
+A blue form also exists as a morph.

 Unlike the round stems of Bog Pimpernel, Scarlet Pimpernel has square stems, as does the similar, but un-related, Creeping Jenny.